FuelLabs/sway/docs/src/introduction/sway_quickstart.md

 ## Testing Your Contract

-We will cover how to test your contract later but, if you are eager to take a look, see [Testing with Rust](../testing/testing-with-rust.md).
+We will cover how to test your contract later but, if you are eager to take a look, see [Unit Testing](../testing/unit-testing.md) and [Testing with Rust](../testing/testing-with-rust.md).

 ## Next Steps